What remains, after the act

 – designed as an autonomous narrative object

-– hand-finished and painted in the The Frame Beyond laboratory
+– finished and hand-painted in The Frame Beyond laboratory

-– conceived to evoke discomfort, suspension, and presence
+– intended to evoke unease, suspension, and presence

 We do not celebrate the character.